 The bottom of your post is a great place to offer things like content upgrades.
-In fact, you can use it to offer any additional perks that keep the reader engaged.
+You can use it to offer any additional perks that keep the reader engaged.

-Great, but how to capture email addresses with a “Download Now” button?
+Great, but how does a “Download Now” button help with email capture?

 Surprise!
 When the reader clicks the image, they immediately see a lightbox optin.

 Note: We also included content upgrade optins above, in point number 6 of this post.
 We recommend doing content upgrades near the beginning of the post and at the very end.